-Luke Cornelius joined the C.O.M. in April 2011 replacing Ken Lay.
-Luke is Assistant Commissioner for Victoria Police and was previously A/C Ethical Standards.
-Luke enjoyed a career with the Australian Federal Police prior to joining Victoria Police.
+Luke Cornelius joined the C.O.M. in April 2011.
+Luke is Assistant Commissioner for Victoria Police and was previously A/C Ethical Standards, A/C Southern Metro Region and now A/C VEOHRC Response, Partnerships & Innovation Luke enjoyed a career with the Australian Federal Police prior to joining Victoria Police.